coderprodigy/Cruiser-Stock-Analysis-Feed/README.md

 ## Live App Prototype
 https://cruiser-stocks.herokuapp.com/

-## Why Cruiser?
+[comment]: <> (## Why Cruiser?)

-As Tokyo Olympic Games just drew to an end, I wanted to review 120 years history of Modern Olympic Game.
+[comment]: <> (As Tokyo Olympic Games just drew to an end, I wanted to review 120 years history of Modern Olympic Game.
 Modern Olympic Games are leading international sport events.
 The creation was inspired by the ancient Olympic Games, held in Olympia, Greece from the 8th century BC to 4th century AD.
-The first modern Games was held in Athens in 1896.
+The first modern Games was held in Athens in 1896.)

 ## Features